marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-08-openshift-jenkins-maven-fabric8-delivery-pipeline.md

     -n jenkins
 $ oc set build-secret bc/customer-service-pipeline user-at-github --source
 ```
+When you check now the Jenkins you will see the `jenkins-user-at-github` under credentials `https://<jenkins-url>/credentials/`
 ![sync.jenkins](/assets/img/2019/openshift-jenkins-maven-fabric8-delivery-pipeline/sync.jenkins.openshift.io.png)

+And also in the OpenShift console you can find the secret `jenkins-user-at-github` in the 'jenkins' project.
 ![secret-at-github](/assets/img/2019/openshift-jenkins-maven-fabric8-delivery-pipeline/secret-user-at-github.png)

 ### Add Global Credentials for Semantic Release
 Used for tagging with semantic release pipeline.